What has happened to the UK's asylum system?

-For the first time, people arriving in the UK seeking protection as a refugee would have their claim assessed based on how they arrived into the country, rather than the dangers they have fled.
+According to the bill, for the first time, people arriving in the UK seeking protection as a refugee will have their claim assessed based on how they arrived into the country, rather than the dangers they have fled.

 What does this mean for people seeking asylum?

-The changes would effectively create a ‘two-tier’ system, making it even more difficult for women, men and children to seek protection in the UK.
+Above all, the proposed changes make it even more difficult for women, men and children to seek protection in the UK.

 Why are we worried?

-We know that people fleeing violence, war or persecution are often forced to take dangerous journeys – journeys that are made as an absolute last resort.
-They make them because of a lack of safe and ‘official’ routes and, as we have seen before, to a sometimes tragic end.
+We know that people fleeing violence, war or persecution are often forced to make dangerous journeys – journeys that are made as an absolute last resort.
+They make them because of a lack of options for safe and ‘official’ routes to seek safety and, as we have seen before, sometimes tragically die on these journeys.

 What are we doing?

 We believe that people seeking safety in the UK should have access to the support they need no matter how they arrive here, which includes a safe and secure place to call home.
-They should be able to move forward with their lives, contribute to society and fulfil their potential.
+Refugees should be able to move forward with their lives, contribute to society and fulfil their potential.